BradCoffield/APIs-for-librarians/_libguides/display-a-random-LibGuide-link-on-page-load.md

 {% endhighlight %}
 * Line 3 HTML: This shows the link.
-* Line 4: This generates the button which, when clicked, will re-roll the guide.
+* Line 4 HTML: This generates the button which, when clicked, will re-roll the guide.

 #### JavaScript/jQuery